egch/1Z0-829-preparation/docs/pitfall.md

 across all threads and processes, while the synchronized classes do not.
 - Future.get() throws  InterruptedException and a  ExecutionException, and they block execution
 - scheduled methods: newScheduledThreadPool(10)/newSingleThreadScheduledExecutor()

+## Stream
+-  IntSummaryStatistics, not IntegerSummaryStatistics.
+-  Do not confuse IntStream with Stream<Integer>
+- Stream.concat(s1, s2) works only with 2 streams
+- Optional.orElseThrow()
+## Lambda
+- `var x = ()->"hello"` does not compile! - you cannot assign a lambda to a var